 You are convinced that content marketing is the ‘fairy dust’ that can revive your brand.
 It’s the one thing that can make your brand into a smart, witty entity that takes your customers from mild interest to pleasant surprise to delighted loyalty.
-And hence you have decided that you need to get on the content marketing bandwagon.
+And hence you have decided that you need to get on the content marketing bandwagon, and further drive your inbound marketing.

 You have a snazzy website design/redesign underway, fingers poised at the keyboard to write that magical blogpost.
 But, let’s take a step back to think about a very important question: Did you do a digital marketing audit?
 Simply put, did you take stock of where your website is right now?
 Knowing where you stand is the first step towards reaching where you want to be.
 You need to find out the exact things that are working for your site and the ones that are not.
 Only when you know the flaws can you have a plan to fix them.